jonurry/CV/README.md

 - **Travel** - I have visited 35 countries around the world and spent over a year travelling.

-You will mostly find me in the kitchen at parties.
+You'll always find me in the kitchen at parties.